Chapter 1: The World Ocean System

 The scientific study of the world ocean, a field of science called oceanography, involves several different scientific disciplines.
 Generally, oceanographers identify with one of four major subdisciplines:

-· geological oceanography, the study of geologic processes in the ocean
+- geological oceanography, the study of geologic processes in the ocean

-· chemical oceanography, the study of chemical processes in the ocean
+- chemical oceanography, the study of chemical processes in the ocean

-· physical oceanography, the study of physical processes in the ocean
+- physical oceanography, the study of physical processes in the ocean

-· biological oceanography, the study of biological processes in the oceanFigure 1.3: The four major subdisciplines of oceanography.
-(Click to enlarge.)[/caption]
+- biological oceanography, the study of biological processes in the ocean

 Oceanography also borrows from astronomy, geophysics, meteorology, physiology, ecology, and environmental sciences, to name a few.
 The integration of many different fields of science into one makes oceanography an interdisciplinary science, one that shares and integrates the tools and knowledge of many sciences.
-Though oceanographers tend to specialize in one discipline, their work requires them to be conversant in other sciences too.
+Though oceanographers tend to specialize in one discipline, their work requires them to be conversant in other sciences as well.
 They tend to dabble in multiple subjects, which is why an oceanography course can be so much fun—you learn a little of everything!

-Oceanography also involves a host of other professionals, from technicians and programmers to a ship’s crew.
+Oceanography also involves a host of non-scientist professionals, too, from technicians and programmers to a ship’s crew.
 Technicians provide an onboard repair shop for finicky instruments, programmers maintain the software that communicates with ocean sensors, and the crew navigate the ship, help deploy gear, and cook your meals.
 (A good rule to follow on board an oceanographic vessel?
 Be nice to the cook.)
 Without these support personnel, oceanography would be next to impossible.

 From a practical standpoint, oceanographers seek to understand the ways that the ocean serves humanity, how it provides what are called ecosystem services.
-Costanza et al. (2011) define ecosystem services as “the ecological characteristics, functions, or processes that directly or indirectly contribute to human well-being.”
+Costanza et al. (1997) define ecosystem services as “the ecological characteristics, functions, or processes that directly or indirectly contribute to human well-being.”
 The ocean, for example, provides food, water, materials, waste purification, and a stable climate, among other things.
 Oceanographers want to know how human activities interfere with the services the ocean provides—how our actions affect the ocean’s ability to function properly and provide services to humanity.
 With more global-scale environmental and social challenges facing us than ever before, the stakes for understanding the ocean have never been higher.

 1.3 An Earth Systems View

 Humans exist in the web of a vast life support system controlled largely by the ocean.
 Much of the air that we breathe, the water that we drink, the food that we eat, and the climate in which we live originates from processes that operate within the ocean.
 While geologic forces ultimately contribute to slow changes in Earth’s climate, the ocean—in concert with other systems—dominates processes that affect climate on human timescales (e.g., decades to centuries).
-Together the various interdependent, interconnected systems that collectively regulate Earth have come to be known as the Earth system.
+Together the various interdependent, interconnected systems that collectively regulate conditions on Earth have come to be known as the Earth system.

 A great number of systems surround and support you in your daily life.
-For example, a coffee maker* is a fairly simple manmade system.
-It has parts (stand, filter, heater, etc.), the parts work together (coffee goes in filter, filter goes in filter holder, water pours through filter), there are regulatory processes for temperature and water flow (adjustable on pricier models), and the system produces a great-tasting end product: a cup of coffee.
-Yet it would be difficult to describe the taste of a cup of coffee simply by studying the parts of a coffee maker.Figure 1.4: A coffee maker as an example of a system.
-(Click to enlarge.)[/caption]
+For example, a coffee maker is a fairly simple manmade system.
+It has parts (stand, filter, heater, etc.), the parts work together (coffee goes in the filter, the filter goes in the filter holder, water pours through the filter), there are regulatory processes for temperature and water flow (adjustable on pricier models), and the system produces a great-tasting end product: a cup of coffee.
+Yet it would be difficult to describe the taste of a cup of coffee simply by studying the parts of a coffee maker.

 1.4 Earth’s Seven Spheres